 But lucky for us, Turkish Airlines does a good job of taking care of their long-haul passengers.
 In addition to their massive two-story business class lounge, complete with day rooms and shower suites, Turkish Airlines also provides free hotel accommodations for passengers with extended layovers.
-That’s right, Turkish Airlines will provide you with a free hotel room if you have an extended layover in Istanbul.
+That’s right, Turkish Airlines will provide you with a free hotel room (up to two nights) if you have an extended layover in Istanbul.
 And it’s not just for business class passengers.
 Economy class passengers can get in on the deal, too.

 Turkish Airlines Free Transit Hotel Rules

 You must meet the following two criteria to qualify for a free Turkish Airlines transit hotel accommodation:

 - For Economy Class passengers, your transit time between your arriving flight and your connecting flight must be longer than 12 hours.